zorzalerrante/datagramas/README.md

 By using matta there are no arbitrary choices - you use DataFrames and specify which columns will be mapped to the visualization, and that's it.

-## Python Support

-matta works with Python 2.7.
-Python 3 support is planned to be added at some point (I have already started to migrate some stuff by using `__future__` imports).

 ## Examples / Documentation

 In addition to this readme, the following notebooks serve as examples/documentation: